-Sarah Cecile Goldstone is the Associate Artistic Director and co-founder of Foster Dance Studios.
+Sarah Cecile Goldstone is the Artistic Director and co-founder of Foster Dance Studios.
 She is also the Program Director for GYROTONIC® exercise and GYROKINESIS® exercise.
 Sarah received her Bachelor of Fine Arts Degree from The Juilliard School in 2009.
-While at Juilliard, she trained intensely with world renowned teachers Lawrence Rhodes, Risa Steinberg and Alphonse Poulin.
-She had the privilege to perform the repertory of Ohad Naharin, Julian Barnett, Twyla Tharp, Lar Lubovitch, and Jose Limon as well as new creations by Larry Keigwin, Azure Barton, Nicolo Fonte and Matthew Neenan.
-Originally from Santa Fe, NM, Sarah performed extensively with Moving People Dance, working with choreographers Sam Watson, Robert Moses, Max Stone, Gail Gilbert and Ronn Stewart.
+While at Juilliard, she trained intensely with world-renowned teachers Lawrence Rhodes, Risa Steinberg, and Alphonse Poulin.
+She had the privilege to perform the repertory of Ohad Naharin, Julian Barnett, Twyla Tharp, Lar Lubovitch, and Jose Limon as well as new creations by Larry Keigwin, Azure Barton, Nicolo Fonte, and Matthew Neenan.
+Originally from Santa Fe, NM, Sarah performed extensively with Moving People Dance, working with choreographers Sam Watson, Robert Moses, Max Stone, Gail Gilbert, and Ronn Stewart.
 Sarah relocated to Chicago in 2009 and has danced professionally with Same Planet Different World Dance Company and with DanceWorks Chicago, under Artistic Director Julie Nakagawa.
 Sarah is also Associate Artistic Director and dancer for the newly formed contemporary dance company, Cocodaco.

-GYROTONIC® and GYROKINESIS® are registered trademarks of Gyrotonic Sales Corp and are used with their permission.
+GYROTONIC® and GYROKINESIS® have registered trademarks of Gyrotonic Sales Corp and are used with their permission.

-Kathryn Ebert, is co-founder and Executive Director of Foster Dance Studios.
+Kathryn Ebert is co-founder and Executive Director of Foster Dance Studios.
 She has a Finance degree from the University of Illinois, and an MBA from DePaul University.
 Prior to starting a family, Kathryn had a successful ten-year career in banking and finance.
-She is inspired by the transformative power of dance and is committed to Foster Dance Studios' mission of providing excellence in teaching, a flexible class schedule and a welcoming setting.
+She is inspired by the transformative power of dance and is committed to Foster Dance Studios' mission of providing excellence in teaching, a flexible class schedule, and an inclusive setting.

 Daniel is the founder of Mad With No Reason crew and co-founder of Purus Motus.
 He was the in top 16 world of dance (WOD) finalists two years running.
 He is well versed in bboying, popping, house and locking.
 Pairing up with his partner Katie Carey, Daniel has performed for independent movie premieres, Willow Creek church, and has taught multiple workshops and intensives nationally and internationally.
 Locally, Daniel choreographed the wildly popular boys hip hop piece for Haven Help Us and he teaches at multiple studios around the North Shore.
 Daniel's passion is teaching students to become everything they already are and more.